Custom AI that actually answers, not vague chat that escalates everything.

 Inbound voice agent for a UK trades business

-A voice agent (Vapi + GPT-4) now handles after-hours calls: triages urgency, captures address and issue, books a slot in the scheduling system, and pages the on-call engineer if it's a true emergency.
-After-hours conversion rate went from 22% to 71%.
+A voice agent (Vapi plus GPT-4) now handles after-hours calls.
+It triages urgency, captures address and issue, books a slot in the scheduling system, and pages the on-call engineer if it's a true emergency.
+After-hours conversion went from 22% to 71%.

 Frequently asked questions